OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 2. Weight

 Buy a hiking boot with the right weight for the terrain you will most frequently visit.
-A lightweight hiking boot will not provide as much protection as a mid-weight shoe.
+A lightweight hiking boot gives you speed and preserves energy but will not provide as much protection as a mid-weight shoe.

-However, if you plan to hike the most rugged terrain, you’ll want a heavy-weight boot for support and durability [1].
+Also, if you plan to hike the most rugged terrain, you’ll want a heavy-weight boot for ankle support and durability.
+More details here.

 3. Tread